-Caisse des Dépôts ensures compliance with human rights through ESG analyses of its investments, in its social policy, and in its supply chain.
-For its overseas subsidiaries, these issues are included in Egis' HR Management Code and in Transdev's Human Rights policy.
+Caisse des Dépôts ensures compliance with human rights through ESG analyses of its investments, in its social policy, and in its outsourcing chain.
+For its overseas subsidiaries, these issues are included in Egis' Human Resources Management Code and in Transdev's Human Rights Policy.
 For its other operational subsidiaries, these issues are included in responsible purchasing policies, especially social audit assessments for Asian supplier retail goods for Compagnie des Alpes and illegal labour checks for Icade and CDC Habitat suppliers.
-In 2020 no human rights complaints were filed against the Group.
+In 2020, no human rights complaints were filed against the Group.

-OF GROUP EMISSIONS are covered by a reduction target which is compatible with the Paris Agreement (scopes 1, 2 and 3 which may be consolidated, including La Poste)
+OF GROUP EMISSIONS

-E2 bn OF PURCHASES made in the protected and adapted sector for the inclusion of disabled people in 2020 (Group, excluding Transdev, Compagnie des Alpes, La Poste and STOA)
+are covered by a reduction target which is compatible with the Paris Agreement (scopes 1, 2 and 3 which may be consolidated, including La Poste) 75% in Caisse des Dépôts' energy consumption by 2025 €2 br made in the protected and adapted workplace sector for the inclusion of disabled people in 2020 (Group, excluding Transdev, Compagnie des Alpes, La Poste and STOA)